 German rail strike halts trains nationwide

-[FRANKFURT] Germany was plunged into transport chaos Monday as most train services were halted by a railworkers' strike over pay, affecting millions of passengers.
+GERMANY was plunged into transport chaos on Monday as most train services were halted by a railworkers' strike over pay, affecting millions of passengers.

-The strike halted all high-speed ICE trains and other inter-city services as well as most cargo trains, and its ripple effects and delays were expected to continue well into the afternoon.
+The strike halted all high-speed ICE trains and other inter-city services as well as most cargo trains, with its ripple effects and delays continuing well into the afternoon.

 In the capital Berlin, where additionally the entire public announcement system broke down, frustrated commuters were asked to switch from S-Bahn commuter trains operated by DB to subways, buses or trams.

-The strike came after talks broke down Saturday between the DB and the EVG railworkers' union, which is demanding a 7.5-per cent salary rise for 160,000 employees.
+The strike came after talks broke down on Saturday between the DB and the EVG railworkers' union, which is demanding a 7.5 per cent salary rise for 160,000 employees.

 "The employer made offers which did not correspond to the demands of our members," said EVG negotiator Regina Rusch-Ziemba.

-DB had offered a pay rise of 5.1 percent in two phases, with an option for staff to take extra time off instead, and a one-off payment of 500 euros (S$781), the DPA national news agency reported.
+DB had offered a pay rise of 5.1 per cent in two phases, with an option for staff to take extra time off instead, and a one-off payment of 500 euros (S$782), the DPA national news agency reported.

 Deutsche Bahn in a tweet also denied it had broken off the negotiations, charging that "the EVG left the talks and went on strike".